techlore/plexus/README.md

 ## Navigating Plexus

+To view app data, visit the [Plexus Website](https://plexus.techlore.tech/)

-Currently, Plexus is just a standard CSV spreadsheet [in this repo](./src/data/Plexus.csv).
+To view the CSV spreadsheet (and contribute) view it here [in this repo](./src/data/Plexus.csv).

 **NOTE: Plexus is only for applications directly or indirectly from the Google Play Store.
 Please do not submit applications from F-Droid as they are all expected to work.**